Degrees & Programs

 Both the B.A. and B.S. degree programs are acceptable for admission to graduate schools specializing in the biological sciences.
 Most graduate programs look more favorably on students who have a B.S. due to the more rigorous requirements of the degree.
 Students who are planning to pursue post-graduate education should consult with the pre-graduate school advisor as early as possible in their second year.
 For more information, contact Dr. Charles Toth at 401.865.2015 or at firstname.lastname@example.org.

 Premed Preparation in Biology

 Both the B.A. and B.S. degree programs meet the science requirements demanded for admission to professional schools specializing in the health sciences such as medicine, dentistry, optometry, and veterinary medicine.
 Most students interested in the health professions major in biology.
 However, some students whose interests lie in other areas may elect to major in non-science department, while still successfully completing the prerequisites for medical, dental, veterinary, or optometry school admission.
 Students who are planning for a career in the medical sciences should consult with the Advisor for Health Professions early in their freshman year.
-Read the requirements in the course catalog.
 Learn more about the Premed program.

 Recommendations for Undeclared Students

 Students interested in the biology major or pre-medical preparation should consider the following recommendations: